mikesname/Omeka-plugin-CleanUrl/README.md

 them (a main path, a collection identifier or a generic word).
 - If not set, the identifier will be the default id of the record, except for collections, where the original path will be used.
-- To use numbers as identifier is possible but not recommended, except if all records have got an identifier.
-- Identifiers should be sanitized, else urls won't work.

 ### Structure of urls ###